Dean M. Chriss

 there could be crowds of eight, ten, or even fifteen, but by late September or

 October it there was seldom anyone else around.
-It didn't matter too much
+It didn't matter much

-because most were there for the same experience.
+because there weren't many and all were there for the same experience.

 and seldom visited.
 They built micro breweries, junk shops, and